Student Gambling Policies

 - Recognize and help recovery.
 Treat addictive behavior such as gambling through education and prevention rather than punishment.
 Consider making accommodations in judicial proceedings for students who voluntarily seek help.
 Additional accommodations for students in recovery may include medical leaves of absence, schedule changes to facilitate off-campus treatment, and withdrawal due to extenuating circumstances.

-Determine whether your institution’s health or counseling center can provide information and help to students with gambling problems.
-For off-campus treatment options, consult your state’s department of mental health and state affiliates of the American Academy of Health Care Providers in the Addictive Disorders
+Determine whether your institution’s health or counseling center can provide information and help or treatment to students with gambling problems.
+For off-campus treatment options, consult your state’s department of mental health and directory of addiction treatment providers.

 About the Author